open-estuary/packages/solutions/e-commerce-springcloud-microservices/README.md

   * `mvn clean package`
   * `mvn clean install`
 * Automatic Deployement based on `Ansible` framework
-  > As for how to deploy the whole system automatically and intelligently, please refer to [E-Commerce MircoService Ansible Deployment Solution](https://github.com/open-estuary/appbenchmark/tree/master/apps/e-commerce-solutions/e-commerce-springcloud-microservice)
+  > As for how to deploy the whole solution on server clusters automatically and intelligently, please refer to [E-Commerce MircoService Ansible Deployment Solution](https://github.com/open-estuary/appbenchmark/tree/master/apps/e-commerce-solutions/e-commerce-springcloud-microservice)

 ## <a name="4">Start</a>
 * `mvn spring-boot:run`